h-manukyan/DevOps-Portfolio/README.md

 # DevOps-Portfolio
-A collection of DevOps projects using AWS and related technologies.
+This repository contains my DevOps projects using AWS, CI/CD, Docker, and other related technologies.